-We have all heard about how important calcium is for maintaining healthy bones, muscles and nerves.
+We have all heard about how important calcium is for maintaining healthy bones, muscles, and nerves.
 We also may be aware of the role calcium plays in inter-cellular communications.
 But many are unaware that the common American daily diet is not offering enough calcium.
-Sadly, this calcium that is lacking from our diet is then slowly leeched from the bones, creating a plethora of joint and bone-related diseases such as osteoporosis.
+Sadly, this calcium that is lacking from our diet is then slowly leached from the bones, creating a plethora of joint and bone-related diseases such as osteoporosis.

 Many people realize that they need more calcium, and make the conscious choice to take calcium supplements, but are still unaware of the different forms of calcium being sold on the market today.
-Which forms of supplements are actually being absorbed by the body?
-Which types of calcium actually make their way into penetrating the cellular membrane?

 8 Common Types of Calcium